robertjuhasz/camabc/README.md

 The whole thing was assembled using the Z80MR.COM (search this to obtain it) macro assembler under CP/M for extra vintage feeling.
 Just like the old CamelFORTH...

+The file cam.bat shows the build process under DOS/WIN using zxc CP/M emulation and creating a disk image for ABCWIN